Skip to Main Content

 Average Medical Malpractice Payouts by State

-Every medical malpractice case is unique; it’s impossible to predict the final settlement.
-However, though you shouldn’t file your claim with a dollar amount in mind, averages and precedents can give you an idea of what to expect.
+Because every medical malpractice case is unique, it’s impossible to predict the final settlement so you shouldn’t file your claim with a specific dollar amount in mind.
+However, averages and precedents can give you an idea of what to expect.

 The Average Medical Malpractice Settlement in the United States